New product development

 5.1 The team leader should decide the key parameters for the product specification.

-5.2 Where appropriate, allow each individual to decide the more detailed specifications, within these agreed parameters.
+5.2 Where appropriate, allow individuals to decide detailed specifications within these parameters.

 - Use a series of SMART objectives (specific, measurable, agreed, realistic, time-limited) to control progress.
-This helps to identify problem areas that you can then focus on.
+This helps identify problem areas to focus on.

-5.3 Draw up a critical path diagram that shows the order in which tasks must be completed.
+5.4 Draw up a critical path that shows the order in which tasks must be completed.

-- By agreeing some working assumptions, your team can start work on different bits of the jigsaw.
+- By agreeing some working assumptions, your team can start work on different bits of the jigsaw puzzle.

-- When you show customers the prototype, you may be forced to re-think the whole product, in the light of feedback received.
+- When you show customers the prototype, you may be forced to re-think the product.

 - Keep asking yourself if the project will meet its commercial objectives.